Scientific Abstracts

 Well-rated submissions will be accepted as poster presentations.
 Presenters will be required to create both a physical poster for onsite display and a digital version that will be accessible throughout the meeting on the meeting app.

-Select the primary category that best matches your submission.
-Categories are used to assign submissions to the appropriate review committees.
-The Program Committee will make every effort to schedule sessions within the same category to avoid conflicts across concurrent sessions, but this may not always be possible.
+Select the category that best matches the submission.
+Categories also determine assignment to review committees.
+The Program Committee does its best to schedule sessions within the same category in a manner that avoids conflicts across concurrent sessions, but it is not always possible.

 Mack Lipkin, Sr. Associate Member Scientific Abstract Oral Presentation Awards: